visioncortex/SymCode/symcode/doc/symcode.md

 The processing pipeline of SymCode consists of 4 stages.
 For simplicity's sake, we name the main driver class which runs the pipeline as the "scanner", but keep in mind that it in fact handles both scanning (stages 1-3) and decoding (stage 4), as required in the *ScannerInterface*.

 > As the system is modelled as a pipeline, each stage feeds its output to the next stage as its input, even though this may not be explicitly specified in this article.
-An example implementation of the system is *Acute32SymcodeMain*, which implements both the *ScannerInterface* and the *GeneratorInterface*, which is relatively trivial and is not discussed in this article.
+An example implementation can be found as *Acute32SymcodeMain*, which implements both the *ScannerInterface* and the *GeneratorInterface*.
+The latter is relatively trivial and is not discussed in this article.

 ### Colour image vs Binary image